 What Salitre is and who took part

-Salitre has been staged by the Chilean Air Force since 2004, and this fifth edition ran from late June into July at Cerro Moreno Air Base near Antofagasta.
+The Chilean Air Force has staged Salitre since 2004, and this fifth edition ran from late June into July at Cerro Moreno Air Base near Antofagasta.
 The Atacama’s clear skies make it close to ideal for flying complex missions day after day.

 Chile hosted air forces from Brazil, Argentina, Colombia, Paraguay and the United States.
 The Americans brought F-16 fighters and MQ-9 Reaper drones, while Paraguay debuted its Super Tucano light attack aircraft.

 Organizers were at pains to stress the drill signals no rising tension.
-It is a long-planned, scheduled event, but a real measure of how seriously these neighbors take the ability to act together in a disaster or a security emergency.
+It is a long-planned, scheduled event, yet a real measure of how seriously these neighbors take acting together in a disaster or security emergency.

 The industrial stakes for Brazil

 For Brazil, the Gripen is more than an air-defense purchase.
-It is the centerpiece of an effort to build a domestic aerospace industry capable of producing, integrating and supporting a modern fighter, with an eye on future exports.
+It is the centerpiece of an effort to build a home aerospace industry that can produce, integrate and support a modern fighter, with an eye on future exports.

 The regional map gives that ambition a shape.
-Colombia has also chosen the Gripen, so a credible showing abroad strengthens the case for a Brazil-anchored support hub for the jet across South America.
+Colombia has also chosen the Gripen, so a credible showing abroad strengthens the case for a Brazil-anchored support hub across South America.

 There is a competitive edge to it as well.
-Peru’s recent decision to buy the American F-16 over the Gripen was a setback for the Swedish jet, making every visible success of Brazil’s home-built version useful to the wider sales pitch.
+Peru recently chose the American F-16 over the Gripen, a setback for the Swedish jet, so every visible success of Brazil’s home-built version helps the wider sales pitch.

 For a foreign reader, the takeaway is about ambition as much as aircraft.
-Few countries outside the major powers build advanced fighters at all, so a jet that can now fly and fight abroad is a marker of where Brazil wants its defense industry to sit.
+Few countries outside the major powers build advanced fighters at all, so a jet that can now fly and fight abroad marks where Brazil wants its defense industry to sit.

 Frequently Asked Questions